ribamar-santarosa/champselysees/enc-dec-ruby/README.md

 # enc-dec-ruby
 Tool for encrypting-decrypting file.

-TODO: SHA1, eliminate iv file, accept to encrypt empty string.
+TODO: SHA1, eliminate iv file, accept to encrypt empty string, salt.

 ## Deps:
 TODO: these are not all required, but they will suffice